bilal89hayat/liquibase/Readme.md

 CREATE TABLE users ...
 Actual SQL that runs when this changeset is executed.
 It will create a table named users.

---changeset bilal:2
-Marks the start of another changeset, also written by bilal, but with id 2.
-Even though both are in the same file, Liquibase treats them as separate tracked changes.
-ALTER TABLE users ADD email VARCHAR(255);
-Adds a new column email to the already-created users table.

 2. When App runs it creates 3 tables